olinguyen/olinguyen.github.io/_pages/about.md

   - /about.html
 ---

-I'm an Applied Research Scientist at [Element AI](http://elementai.com) working on applying the latest developments in natural language processing and information retrieval for a [knowledge management and discovery product](https://www.elementai.com/products/knowledge-scout).
-I also worked on problems in information extraction and document understanding for an [automated document processing product](https://www.elementai.com/products/document-intelligence).
+I'm an Applied Research Scientist at [Element AI](http://elementai.com) working on NLP (question answering, semantic search, language understanding) and everything around it (engineering, scaling).
+Some of my highlights there are building and deploying NLP models for [Knowledge Scout](https://www.elementai.com/products/knowledge-scout) to deliver smarter search capabilities on unstructured data, and developing document entity extraction models for [Document Intelligence](https://www.elementai.com/products/document-intelligence) to automate document processing.

 I completed my MAsc with [Dr. Mark Crowley](https://markcrowley.ca/) and [Dr. Joon Lee](https://www.ucalgary.ca/future-students/graduate/supervisor/joon-lee) in the Electrical and Computer Engineering department at the University of Waterloo working on data-driven decision making in healthcare.
 My research focused on developing methods for home health monitoring and data-driven decision-making systems using the abundance of data coming from various devices today.

 Previously, I completed my Bachelor's degree in Computer Engineering at Concordia University in Montreal.
 During my undergraduate studies, I worked as a research intern at NTT in Japan on media event detection from online videos and worked on digital signal processing and embedded systems as a research assistant at Concordia University with Thales.
-Finally, I completed co-op internships as a software developer in aerospace at CAE and participated in many extra-curricular activities in robotic competitions and electronics projects.
+I also completed co-op internships as a software developer in aerospace at CAE and participated in many extra-curricular activities in robotic competitions and electronics projects.

-In my free time, I love playing basketball, hiking, camping and cycling.
+In my free time, I like playing basketball, hiking, camping and cycling.

-Recent
+News
 ======

 - *Writing*: [Information extraction from 2D documents: a hybrid approach](https://www.elementai.com/news/2020/information-extraction-from-2d-documents-a-hybrid-approach) (March 25, 2020).